Ardennes: History

-Allied generals in World War II believed that the region was impenetrable to massed vehicular traffic and especially armor, so the area was effectively "all but undefended" during the war.
+Allied generals in World War II believed that the region was impenetrable to massed vehicular traffic and especially armoured tanks, so the area was effectively "all but undefended" during the war.
 The German Army twice used this region to invade northern France and southern Belgium, via Luxembourg in the Battle of France and the later Battle of the Bulge.

-The military strategists of Nazi Germany in 1939 and 1940 selected the forest as the primary route of their mechanized forces in the Invasion of France.
-The forest's great size could conceal the armored divisions, and because the French did not suspect that the Germans would make such a risky move, they did not consider a breakthrough there, or considered that it would take at least 15 days for an army to pass through the forest.
+In 1939 and 1940, Nazi Germany's military strategists selected the forest as the primary route of their mechanised forces in the Invasion of France.
+The forest's great size could conceal the armoured divisions, and because the French did not suspect that the Germans would make such a risky move, they did not consider a breakthrough there, or imagine that it would take at least 15 days for an army to pass through the forest.
 German forces, primarily under the command of Erich von Manstein, carried out the plan in two days, and managed to slip numerous divisions past the Maginot Line to attack France from the north, and rout the French forces.
 In May 1940 the German army crossed the Meuse, despite the resistance of the French Army.
 Under the command of General Heinz Guderian, the German armoured divisions crossed the river at Dinant and at Sedan, France.
 This was a crucial step in the push towards Paris, and France fell on 25 June 1940.

 At the other end of the war, the Ardennes area came to prominence again during the Battle of the Bulge.
 The German Army, which had been forced to retreat for some time, launched a surprise attack in December 1944 in an attempt to recapture Antwerp and to drive a wedge between the advancing British and American forces in northern France.
-After a fierce battle the Allied forces blocked the German advance on the river Meuse at Dinant.In the postwar period, the Ardennes has become a weekend retreat that is popular among both Belgians and the neighboring countries.
-The tourist industry is extensive and varied in range of activities and type of accommodations.
+After a fierce battle the Allied forces blocked the German advance on the river Meuse at Dinant.

+In the postwar period, the Ardennes has become a weekend retreat that is popular among Belgians as well as people from neighbouring countries.
+The tourist industry offers an extensive and varied range of activities and types of accommodation.